ChelsieSalome/Linux-Ass1/README.md

 ## Step 2: Accessing the New droplet
 1. * Run `ssh <droplet name>` to login to the newly create droplet

-2. Run `exit` to allow the system to save your changes and restart.
+2. Run `exit` to allow the system to save your changes and reset.

 3. Run `ssh wedDroplet`.
 You should be able to see the output as shown on the picture below, indicating a successful connection to your newly created droplet running Arch Linux.
 ![alt text](image-12.png)